It’s that time of year again, the time when we find ourselves saying these same words over and over in IEP meetings:

 What do you mean when you say ESY is not a place?

 ESY is not a place that a student goes to.
 It’s not a class that everyone with an IEP who qualifies for ESY all go to.
 ESY is a service provided to a child in their IEP.
-However, we often hear in IEP meetings that a student “doesn’t qualify for the ESY class which is for more severe disabilities” and then the district tries to check the ESY box with a no. Often as advocates when we push back and cite the student’s data that demonstrates regression and the need for recoupment or an emerging skill needing to be supported, we are sometimes met with statements like “We don’t have an ESY class for that.”
+However, we often hear in IEP meetings that a student “doesn’t qualify for the ESY class which is for more impacted disabilities” and then the district tries to automatically check the ESY box on the IEP document with a no. Often as advocates when we push back and cite the student’s data that demonstrates regression and the need for recoupment or an emerging skill needing to be supported, we are sometimes met with statements like “We don’t have an ESY class for that.”

 It can sometimes be challenging to get district staff to shift their thinking about ESY from a place to a service, but there are many options outside of the “ESY class” being offered.
 For instance if it is the area of speech that had regression, consider requesting 1:1 speech sessions during the summer as the district’s ESY service offer.
 Did the student lose skills in reading fluency and comprehension?
 Ask for Structured Literacy instruction with a certified provider at district expense.
 FYI: school districts can and do contract with outside providers ALL THE TIME.